petersulyok/smfc/README.md

 Lower Critical
 ```

-Originally, this chapter was created for Super Micro X10-X11 motherboards, but can be easily adopted to X13 motherboards as well (see more details in #33).
+Originally, this chapter was created for Super Micro X10-X11 motherboards, but can be easily adapted to X13 motherboards as well (see more details in #33).

 Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control, where all fans in the zone: